silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/00_Member.md

 ## Subclassing

 <div class="warning" markdown="1">
 This is the least desirable way of extending the [api:Member] class.
-It's better to use [api:DataExtension] (see below).
+It's better to use [api:SilverStripe\ORM\DataExtension] (see below).
 </div>